Radio Times: History and profile

-After 14 years, from issue 693 (cover date 8 January 1937), that definitive article word "The" was no longer used on the masthead within the magazine, and the publication became simply known as Radio Times; they also published a lavish photogravure supplement in the same issue.
+After 14 years, from issue 693 (cover date 8 January 1937), the definite article "The" was no longer used on the masthead or within the magazine, and the publication became simply known as Radio Times; a lavish photogravure supplement was also published in the same issue.
 Prior to the outbreak of World War II on 1 September 1939, the BBC radio listings provided a National Programme for the whole of the United Kingdom, and the Regional Programme appeared in seven different versions (London, Midlands, North, West, Wales, Northern Ireland and Scotland) each with a combination of various transmitters respectively before the two stations merged into a single service, and included three pages of television listings.
 When Britain declared war on Germany on 3 September 1939 and television broadcasting ceased, radio listings continued with a reduced service.
 From 23 June 1944, the Allied Expeditionary Forces edition carried details of all the programmes for the Home Service and General Forces Programme.
-The same year, paper rationing meant editions were only 20 pages of tiny print on thin paper.
-Radio Times expanded with regional editions introduced from 29 July 1945, and television resumed once again on 7 June 1946.
-On 4 March 1948, the weekend listing schedules for three BBC radio networks were doubled together with daytime and evening sections in additional four pages a week, as well as weekday billings also used by the same layout which adds 12 extra pages of more articles and detailed programmes bringing up to 40 (or 44 for the television edition) on 1 July 1949.
+The same year, paper rationing meant editions contained only 20 pages of tiny print on thin paper.
+Radio Times expanded with regional editions introduced from 29 July 1945, and television resumed again on 7 June 1946.
+On 4 March 1948, the weekend listing schedules for three BBC radio networks were doubled together with daytime and evening sections in an additional four pages a week; weekday billings also using the same layout added 12 extra pages of more articles and detailed programmes bringing the total number of pages up to 40 (or 44 for the television edition) on 1 July 1949.

 From 18 January 1953, the television listing schedules, which had been in the back of the magazine, were placed alongside daily radio schedules.
-On 17 February 1957 (shortly after the abolition of the "Toddlers' Truce", in which transmissions terminated between 6.00 and 7.00pm), television listings were moved to a separate section at the front with radio listings relegated to the back; a day's listings were sometimes spread over up to three double-page spreads mixed with advertisements, but this format was phased out when independent publishers were allowed to publish television schedules.
-The new layout was structured thusly:
+On 17 February 1957 (shortly after the abolition of the "Toddlers' Truce", during which transmissions terminated between 6 pm and 7 pm), television listings were moved to a separate section at the front with radio listings moved to the back; a day's listings were sometimes spread over up to three double-page spreads mixed with advertisements, but this format was phased out when independent publishers were allowed to publish television schedules.
+The new layout was structured as: